 Today, the possibility of tracking emotions is key to the dynamics that control the neoliberal economy and to the ongoing, and often overwhelming, phenomenon of an immaterial and structurally unstable market of “affects.”
 The exhibition Our Happy Life is a three-act study on the new spatial models founded on the measurement of happiness; including a dissection of the political project behind methods of city data collection and application, an investigation of the emotional component of the real estate market, and a demystification of the idea of social space.
 Our Happy Life is a narrative anti-manual which explores and interprets recent paradigms that are shaping our present perception of place, giving new identity to the materials of the private space of our homes, reconceiving our working environments, and transforming development itself through the planning of our cities.

 Curator: Francesco Garutti

-Curatorial team: Irene Chin, Jacqueline Meyer, CCA
+Curatorial team: Irene Chin, Jacqueline Meyer

-Visual identity: OK-RM, London
+Visual identity and design: OK-RM, London

 Exhibition design: Bernard Dubois, Brussels

 Thank you for signing up.
 You'll begin to receive emails from us shortly.

 We’re not able to update your preferences at the moment.
 Please try again later.

 You’ve already subscribed with this email address.
 If you’d like to subscribe with another, please try again.

 This email was permanently deleted from our database.
 If you’d like to resubscribe with this email, please contact us